Welcome to Beyond Hogwarts!

-J.K. told the fans that, sadly, there is no chance that Neville's parents, who were tortured into madness by Bellatrix and Rudolphus Lestrange, ever leave St. Mungo's Hospital for Magical Malas.
+J.K. told the fans that, sadly, there is no chance that Neville’s parents, who were tortured into madness by Bellatrix and Rudolphus Lestrange, will ever leave St. Mungo’s Hospital for Magical Maladies.

 “I know people really wanted some hope for that, and I can quite see why because, in a way, what happens to Neville’s parents is even worse than what happened to Harry’s parents,” J.K. said.
 “The damage that is done, in some cases with very dark magic, is done permanently.”

 However, she said Neville finds happiness in his grandmother’s acceptance of him as a gifted wizard and as the new herbology professor at Hogwarts.

 In earlier interviews, J.K. had said that there were was a character she claims she had intended to kill in book 5, “The Order of the Phoenix,” but didn’t.
 She admits now that character was Ron’s dad, Arthur Weasley.

 “He was the person who got a reprieve.
 When I sketched out the books, Mr. Weasley was due to die in Book Five.
 I swapped him for someone else, and I don’t want to say who for the people who haven’t read it.
 But I made a decision as I went into writing Phoenix that I was going to reprieve Mr. Weasley and I was going to kill someone else.
 And if you finish the book, I expect you probably know and someone else who is a father.
 I couldn’t bear to kill him,” J.K. said.